School of Medicine

 Associate Professor of Neurobiology

-Current Research and Scholarly Interests Brain function, development and repair with emphasis on visual perception, visual pathway assembly and visual system regeneration to prevent and cure blindness.
+Current Research and Scholarly Interests My lab is focused on brain function, development and repair with emphasis on neural regeneration to prevent and cure blindness.

-Specific pathologic conditions we aim to understand and develop therapeutic strategies for include: traumatic brain injury, glaucoma, and disorders of developmental brain wiring, including Autism Spectrum Disorders and Williams Syndrome.
+The specific conditions we aim to understand and develop therapeutic strategies for include: traumatic brain injury, retinal and optic nerve damage, glaucoma, and disorders of sensory-limbic function, such as depression and anxiety.

 Consulting Professor, Neurobiology

 Stem Cell Ethics